 The Company Secretary, Camillus Glover, helps keep the Board up to date on areas of new governance and liaises with the Nomad on areas of AIM requirements.
 The Company Secretary has frequent communication with the Chairman and is available to other members of the Board if required.

-This comprises Tony Richardson as Chairman and Ross Andrews as the other member of the committee.
-Tony Richardson is the Company Chairman and has recent and relevant finance experience.
+This comprises Ross Andrews as Chairman and Camillus Glover as the other member of the committee.
+Ross Andrews is the Company Chairman and has recent and relevant finance experience.
 The principal duties of the committee are to review the half-yearly and annual financial statements before their submission to the Board and to consider any matters raised by the auditors.
 The Committee also reviews the independence and objectivity of the auditors.
 The terms of reference of the Committee reflect current best practice, including authority to:

 The Chairman may seek information from any employee of the Group and obtain external professional advice at the expense of the Company if considered necessary.
 Due to the relatively low number of personnel employed within the Group, the nature of the business and the current control and review systems in place, the Board has decided not to establish a separate internal audit department.

 Remuneration Committee Report was published on page 16 of the 2018 Annual Report

 The Company has established a formal and transparent procedure for developing policy on executive remuneration and for fixing the remuneration packages of individual Directors.
 No Director is involved in deciding his own remuneration.

 This committee comprises Ross Andrews as Chairman and Gerard Brandon as the other member of the committee.
 The committee considers the employment and performance of individual executive Directors and determines their terms of service and remuneration.
 It also has authority to grant options under the Company’s Executive Share Option Scheme.
 The Committee intends to meet at least twice a year.